 Email your application to: TFC@trade.gov

 Applicants should respond to the application questions on company letterhead with as much information as necessary to address the 23 points in the application.
-Submit two sets of your application responses and supporting materials to the address shown above 270 days in advance of the show opening date.
+Submit two sets of your application responses and supporting materials to the address shown above 180 days in advance of the show opening date.
+Should applications not be received at least 180 days prior to the start date of the show, the TFC program will allow for a grace period of 5 business days to receive the application.
 Organizers are welcome to discuss any of the questions or other aspects of the program with the TFC staff prior to submission.
 Applications must include proof from the fair owner/authority that space for a U.S. exhibitor pavilion has been contracted for.
 The $2,000 contribution is generally not refundable if the organizer decides to cancel recruitment or other participation.

 The number of shows that Commerce can certify in any year and the number per industry and overseas location depend on the number of competing shows and staff resources.
 Commerce reserves the right not to certify a show if it feels the organizer is not qualified and to certify more than one organizer for a show if the circumstances warrant this type of unified U.S. presence at the show.
 First-time shows are generally not eligible for certification, but if requested, will be reviewed very carefully on a case-by-case basis to consider things such as a change in name only, former/previous editions of the show, the success of parent shows, etc. The applicant/organizer should be aware that the TFC program does not usually include direct exhibitor recruitment or sales solicitation by Department staff, but does include mailing, press release, and other notification support to a range of potential exhibitors or show visitors.
 De-certification, if necessary, is at the discretion of the Commerce Department and the $2,000 contribution is not refunded if this action becomes necessary.